Need Constant Force Balance, TRACO Vinyl window

 If you want to make cut outs, then there is a very specific spot you need to place it.
 For the bottom sash, make the cut out at the top of the jamb, behind the sash stop.
 For the top sash, make the cut out at the bottom of the jamb.
 This way the pivot shoe won't fall through the hole you make when you operate the window.

-A quick learner from Oberlin, Kansas says:
+Quick Learner from Oberlin, Kansas

 My mom has this exact same Traco residential window with 2 broken lower sash coil springs.
 I have tried and tried, and I can't figure out how to remove the bottom sash.